 Examination: UACCB serves as an open CLEP test center.
 CLEP tests will be administered online, by appointment.
 UACCB will only award credit for tests that are the equivalent of its courses.
 Students must achieve the minimum acceptable score, as listed by the American Council on Education, to be awarded credit at UACCB.
 Students' transcripts will indicate a grade of "CR" for the credit awarded.
 A fee for each exam will be charged.
-Students passing a CLEP exam will be required to pay the per credit hour fee to have credit applied to a transcript.
 For further details, please contact the Testing Center or the Director of Student Development.